trueos/trueos-docs/trueos-handbook/pico.rst

 provides the needed resources for each of these tasks.

 Pico Server is available both
 `online <https://www.trueos.org/downloads/>`_ and in |appcafe|.
-The Server software will need to be configured before downloading the client software or initializing the Pico client device.
+Configure the server software before downloading the client software or initializing the Pico client device.

-Pico Client is available to download from the |trueos|
+To download the Pico Client, visit the |trueos|
 `download page <https://www.trueos.org/downloads>`_.
-A separate computer will be required to unpack and transfer the :file:`.img` file to a microSD card for insertion into the thin client device.
+A separate computer is required to unpack and transfer the :file:`.img` file to a microSD card for insertion into the thin client device.

 Currently, the Pico software is functional for |trueos| and the Raspberry Pi 2 model B v1.1.
 The bulk of development efforts are being directed toward ensuring graphics and sound functionality.
-Future development goals include supporting a wider variety of ARM Devices and building the server software to be cross-platform.
+Future development goals include supporting a wider variety of ARM Devices, and building cross-platform support for the server software.

 .. _picoinit:

 Pico Initialization
 ===================

-To create a Pico network, several elements will be required:
+To create a Pico network, several elements are required:

 * A |trueos| system with both an internet and local network connection to download the necessary files and be used as the Pico server.
-It is recommended this system have strong hardware to provide the smoothest experience for each connected client.
+For this system, it is recommended to use strong hardware to provide the smoothest experience for each connected client.

 .. tip:: For best performance, it is recommended to have wired network connections from the Pico server to all connected clients.